gramener/eda/README.md

 #### Functional capability to read any file format and provide a tabular exportable format containing :

-##### Bivariate Tables for
+##### Bivariate Tables for:

 - Categorical - Categorical Variable : Cross Tab of Count and Proportion of Records
 - Numeric - Categorical Variable : Sum, Average, Min, Max of Records

-##### Bivariate Plots
+##### Bivariate Plots:

 - Numeric - Categorical Variable : Bar Plot for Sum, Average, Min, Max Records
 - Numeric - Numeric : Scatter Plot and Correlation Plot

 ##### To conduct univariate analysis do the following.